The King's River

 Below: Another concept sketch with offices and access stairs.
 Below: Artist's impression of Heritage Resource Centre space on mezzanine

-When the buildings were handed to the Town Council the Woodbridge Riverside Trust began the process of fitting out the Longshed for community use.
-This process occupied much of 2018.
-In October 2018 a group known as The Ship's Company began the process of organising the full-size reconstruction of the Sutton Hoo ship in the Longshed.
+When the buildings were handed to the Town Council an independent management team - Woodbridge Riverside Trust began the process of fitting out the Longshed for community use.
+This occupied much of 2018.
+In October 2018 a group known as The Sutton Hoo Ship's Company began organising the full-size reconstruction of the Sutton Hoo ship in the Longshed.
+The ship is being constructed by this group which is not part of the National Trust who operate the ship-burial site on the opposite bank of the river.

-An actual photograph of the interior looking from the rear towards the front.
+An actual early photograph of the interior looking from the rear towards the front.
 An artist's impression looking from the front towards the rear.